Fai1Dude/Spell-Checker/README.md

-# Java Trie Dictionary 🔤
+# Spell Checker - Dictinary to correct spelling if wrong 🔤

 A compact Java console application that loads a word list into a **Trie** and lets you **query, add, delete, search “one-letter-off” words, and optionally save** the updated dictionary back to disk.
-Perfect for data-structure labs or quick spelling-helper demos. :contentReference[oaicite:0]{index=0}:contentReference[oaicite:1]{index=1}
+Perfect for data-structure labs or quick spelling-helper demos.

 ---